 The components of a serial chart are further described below.

-- Scrollbar—Controls the number of data categories displayed.
+- Scroll bar—Controls the number of data categories displayed.

-- Grid Lines—Improve chart readability.
+- Grid lines—Improve chart readability.
 You can control how horizontal and vertical grid lines are displayed.

 - Guides—Provide context to the data being displayed on a chart by representing goals or thresholds.
 Guides can be lines that represent a single value, or a shaded area that represents a range of values.
 In addition, serial charts can have multiple guides.